Singular stochastic control problems motivated by the optimal sustainable exploitation of an ecosystem: The solution to the ergodic harvesting problem

-\underline{\em Proof of (I)\/.} Let $(\tau_n)$ be a sequence of localising times for the local martingale $M$.
-Recalling the assumption that $h$ is bounded from below and the fact that $w$ is bounded from below, we take expectations in (\ref{wXT}) and we use Fatou's lemma and the dominated convergence theorem to calculate
+\underline{\em Proof of the inequality $\JE _x (\zeta) \leq \lambda^\star$\/.} Fix any $\lambda \in \mbox{} ]\lambda^\star , \overline{\lambda}[$ and let $(\tau_n)$ be a sequence of localising times for the corresponding local martingale $M^{\lambda,\zeta}$.
+Recalling the assumptions that $h$ is bounded from below and $k$ is positive, as well as the facts that $\zeta$ is an increasing process and $w_\lambda$ is bounded from below (see (\ref{w'-bound}) in Proposition~\ref{SolPb-lem}.(III)), we take expectations in (\ref{wXT}) and we use the monotone and the dominated convergence theorems to calculate